Local Parametric Estimation in High Frequency Data: Consistency in a simple model

 The time-varying parameter model in (\ref{timevarret}) is a natural extension of the parametric model (\ref{paramret}) because the returns $R_{i,n}$ can depend on the parameter process path from the previous sampling time $\tau_{i-1,n}$ to the current sampling time $\tau_{i,n}$.
 As $R_{i,n}$ depend on the parameter path, it seems natural to allow $U_{i,n}$ to be themselves process paths.
 For example, when the parameter is equal to the volatility process $\theta_t^* := \sigma_t^2$, we will assume that $U_{i,n}$ are equal to the underlying Brownian motion $W_t$ path (see Example \ref{volUn} for more details).
 Also, as $U_{i,n}$ are random innovation, they should be independent of the parameter process path past, but not on the current parameter path.
 In the case of volatility, it means that we allow for the leverage effect.
 A simple particular case of (\ref{timevarret}) is given by

 i.e. the returns depend on the parameter path only through its initial value.
-The time-varying Hitting Constant Boundaries model and the time-varying friction parameter model with uncertainty zones are defined as a mix of (\ref{timevarret}) and (\ref{timevarrets}) in Section \ref{endogeneity}.
 Finally, the approximated returns $\tilde{R}_{i,n}$ follow a mixture of the parametric model (\ref{paramret}) with initial block parameter value.
 We are now providing a formal definition of our intuition.
 We assume that